elenismyrou/3ECEES_Parametric_Frame_Runs/README.md

 # 3ECEES_Parametric_Frame_Runs

-This repository contains OpenSeesPy input files for 4 8-storey RC frames, representing the collapsed buildings in Bayrakli, Izmir, Turkey.
+This repository contains OpenSeesPy input files for 4 8-storey RC frames.
+The frames are used for representing the collapsed buildings in Bayrakli, Izmir, Turkey.
 The structural properties are parametrically varied using the Bal et al., 2008 study :

 "Bal IE, Crowley H, Pinho R. and Gulay FG.
 (2008), "Detailed assessment of structural characteristics of Turkish RC building stock for loss assessment models", Soil Dynamics and Earthquake Engineering.